NOTE: If you are seeking information for use in legal proceedings please review our policy on Release of Information for use in Legal Proceedings.

 FIPPA is intended to increase the accountability of public bodies such as the BCSA and protect personal privacy by:

-- Giving the public a right of access to certain public body records
+- Giving the public a right of access to certain public body records;

-- Giving individuals the right to obtain and ask for correction of their personal information
+- Giving individuals the right to obtain and ask for correction of their personal information;

-- Providing for a review by an independent information and privacy commissioner of decisions respecting the collection, use or disclosure of information
+- Providing for a review by an independent information and privacy commissioner of decisions respecting the collection, use or disclosure of information.

-There are two types of requests -- informal and formal:
+There are two types of requests:

 Property Due Diligence Searches

 This type of search involves obtaining information about a property's history of performance of regulated permitted work and outstanding fees, with the current owner's authorization.
-This is typically requested by a potential purchaser of a property through a legal representative/firm and/or from the selling real estate agent.
+This request is typically requested by a potential purchaser of a property through a legal representative/firm and/or from the selling real estate agent.
 Requests must include the following:

 - Formal request letter